Cook Like Czechs

 Jump to Recipe

-Christmas and Easter wouldn't be complete without a batch of homemade Slovak nut rolls!
-This easy, no-fail recipe makes two delicious rolls with a generous amount of walnut filling.
+No Slovak Christmas or Easter is complete without a batch of homemade nut rolls!
+This easy, no-fail recipe makes two tender rolls filled generously with walnuts.

 Three slices of nut roll, served on a plate.